Znerox/wifimap/README.md

 This takes the "network.csv" file, and passes it to a php script which will go through it and import/update data to the mysql database.
 Always run "Update fields in network table" after this.

+#####Upload old network file

+For files exported from older versions of wigle.
+If you're not sure which one to use, open your network.csv/location.csv in a text editor.
+If the first character in the file is a quotation mark ("), you've got yourself an "old" file.

 #####Upload location file

 This takes the "location.csv" file, and passes it to a php script which will go through it and import/update data to the mysql database.
 Always run "Update fields in location table" after this.

+#####Upload old location file

+For files exported from older versions of wigle.
+If you're not sure which one to use, open your network.csv/location.csv in a text editor.
+If the first character in the file is a quotation mark ("), you've got yourself an "old" file.

 #####Upload client file